johnantonn/fair-binary-classification/README.md

 # fair-binary-classification
-Fairness-aware binary classification on the adult dataset
+Fairness-aware binary classification for the Adult Census Income dataset

 ## Contents
 This repository contains two jupyter notebooks for predictive modeling of the adult dataset: